chan2will/sdc-wiki/Impersonating-providers.md

 Impersonation works in all environments, including production.
 Be careful.

-To find a list of impersonatable providers, use the following query:
+To get a list of impersonatable providers, use the following query:

 ```
 SELECT pu.provider_id, pu.user_id, u.username, p.kind, p.corporate_provider, u.role